POSITION: Managing Director, Global Food and Agriculture Program

 - Superior verbal and written communication skills, including the ability to communicate complex concepts and topics clearly, thoroughly, and succinctly.

-- Ability to work collaboratively as part of a team and maintain collegial working relationships with staff members at all levels.
+- Ability to work collaboratively as part of a management team, lead a team of dedicated individuals, and maintain collegial working relationships with staff members at all levels.

 - Creativity, flexibility, and problem-solving; thrives in fast-paced and dynamic environment.